Visual Aspects of Gaussian Periods and Analogues: Questions and Strategies

-\item Otherwise, when trying to find an element $A \in \GL_m(\Z/n\Z)$ of order $d$ that doesn't need to satisfy $\Phi_d$, we often found it to be faster simply to find the order of some random matrix $B$ (say the order is $c$), determine if $d$ divides $c$, and then compute $B^{c/d}$.
+\item Otherwise, when trying to find an element $A \in \GL_m(\Z/n\Z)$ of order $d$ that doesn't need to satisfy $\Phi_d$, we often found it to be faster simply to find the order of some random matrix $B$ (say the order is $c$), and if $d$ divides $c$, then we set $A = B^{c/d}$.